Research Essay and Poster+Video

 Conclusions

-Conclusions summarise the findings concisely, often in a page.
+Summarise the findings concisely, often in a page.
 This is a overall synthesis distilling your analysis and its relevance to theory and the literature.
 May include a very short note on weakness of the research.

 References(all the above sections are included in the page count guidelines/limit)